Fast Five: Writing

-Lin wanted to explore the elements of "freedom and family" in the film and collaborated with Morgan towards that ideal, both having worked together on previous installments of the franchise.
+Lin wanted to explore the elements of "freedom and family" in the film and collaborated with Morgan towards that ideal, both having worked together on The Fast and the Furious: Tokyo Drift (2006) and Fast & Furious (2009).
 Morgan worked with Diesel to produce a story arc that would further explore and develop Diesel's character.
-An idea involving heisting a large safe had been conceived by Morgan during the production of Fast & Furious, but that film's premise did not work with how Morgan envisioned it.
-He later incorporated it into Fast Five.
+An idea involving heisting a large safe had been conceived by Morgan during the production of Fast & Furious (2009), but that film's premise did not work with how Morgan envisioned it.
+He later incorporated it into this film.